iulianraduat/find-unused-exports/README.md

 ## Known Issues

-If you are using a workspace, then the extension is looking for the package.json only in the first folder of the workspace.
-If it is not found, then it reports that and stops.

-Note: If the main/entry file has exports then this extension marks it as "not used" and allows you to remove it.
+If the main/entry file has exports then this extension marks it as "not used" and allows you to remove it.
 Hence, please check before deleting any file if it is the main/entry file.

+There is no support for defined paths aliases or rootDirs in tsconfig.json and jsconfig.json files.

 ## FAQ